openearth/xbeach-docs/xbeach_manual.rst

 XBeach was originally developed as a short-wave averaged but wave-group resolving model, allowing resolving the short wave variations on the wave group scale and the long waves associated with them.
-Since the original paper by Roelvink et al. (2009) a number of additional model options have been implemented, thereby allowing users to choose which time-scales to resolve:
+Since the original paper by [Roelvink2009]_ a number of additional model options have been implemented, thereby allowing users to choose which time-scales to resolve: